Open Now Mon–Sat 8 AM – 6 PM | (984) 254-5642

 8 and 10-speed transmissions cost $4,500–$8,000 to replace.
 Found in most 2018+ vehicles.
 Early fluid service is the cheapest insurance.

-It depends on the type of repair.
-A fluid change typically costs $150-$300.
-Solenoid or sensor replacement runs $300-$800.
-A full rebuild ranges from $1,800-$3,500 depending on the vehicle.
-Replacement with a remanufactured unit runs $2,500-$4,500 installed.
+A fluid change typically runs $150–$300, solenoid or sensor replacement $300–$800, a full rebuild $1,800–$3,500, and a remanufactured unit installed $2,500–$4,500.
+The final number depends on vehicle make and which components have failed.
 You get a written estimate after diagnostics before any work starts.

 A fluid change drains about 40-60% of old fluid and refills with new.
 A flush exchanges nearly 100% through the cooler lines.
 Drain-and-fill is gentler for high-mileage vehicles.
 A flush is more thorough but best for vehicles with documented maintenance history.
 We recommend the right method for your situation.